janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id.md

 * Updated the text on numerous points in order to answer questions that appeared on the mailing list.

-* Renamed entag attribute to etag and namespace to txid.
+* Renamed entag attribute to etag, prefix to txid, namespace to urn:ietf:params:xml:ns:yang:ietf-netconf-txid.

+* Set capability string to
+urn:ietf:params:netconf:capability:txid:1.0

+* Changed YANG module name, namespace and prefix to match names above.

-Harmonized/slightly adjusted value space with RFC7232 and RFC8040.
+* Harmonized/slightly adjusted etag value space with RFC 7232 and RFC 8040.

 * Removed all text discussing etag values provided by the client (although this is still an interesting idea, if you ask the author)